Cancer Research UK logo.

 Research into teenage and young adult cancers

 Some young people may have treatment as part of a clinical trial.
 Although overall survival is higher for teenagers and young adults with cancer today than in the past, there are still improvements to be made.
 Some cancers continue to have low survival.
-And many young people who do survive their cancer have long term side effects.
+And many young people who survive their cancer have long term side effects.

 At Cancer Research UK we are supporting research into cancers affecting young people.
 We are doing this by tackling the challenges affecting young people joining clinical trials.